Tdhtdhtdhtdhtdh: Sound Effects!

 You wouldn't believe them if they told you.
 That's right.

 It's just riddled with props and weird things that they all, they don't call it by the thing.
-You know, they call it by the sound it makes
+You know, they call it by the sound it makes.

-uh but yeah it's a fun-looking room like i encourage everyone to go like see some like youtube video of of a foliar artist in work in their little kind of cool air-conditioned dark room there's water like there's usually like a bathtub there's usually a working toilet
+But yeah, it's a fun-looking room.
+Like I encourage everyone to go like see some YouTube video of a Foley artist in work in their little kind of cool air-conditioned dark room.

 and just all manner of props that people use.
 That's right.